Skip to main content

 1. Students spend the first few weeks of class exploring research ideas, examining and critiquing Gemstone projects, and brainstorming research problems and ideas for their projects.
 The Gemstone Director solicits researchers on campus to suggest general research problems and project ideas to students.

-5. The Gemstone staff and the TAs review the voting results and decide how many projects will advance to the final vote.
+5. The Gemstone staff and the TAs review the voting results and decide how many ideas will advance to the final vote.
 Students vote in class for their final choices on team formation night.

 6. The Gemstone staff and TAs assign students to teams.